Skip to content

 Put together, these findings sketch a picture of modern attention as highly fragmented and serially contaminated.
 This does not mean people are unable to think.
 It means the conditions under which sustained thought occurs have become genuinely rare, and the effort of creating them — deliberately — has gone up.

-Sleep: the strongest single finding
+Sleep: the most robustly supported finding

 The best-known mechanism is the physiological one.
 Evening light exposure, particularly in the short-wavelength blue range that smartphone screens emit, suppresses melatonin secretion, delays the circadian phase, and pushes sleep onset later.
 Anne-Marie Chang and colleagues at Harvard Medical School demonstrated this directly in a widely cited 2015 study published in PNAS.
 Healthy adults reading from an iPad for four hours before bed, compared with reading a printed book, showed significantly reduced evening melatonin, longer sleep latency, reduced REM sleep, and next-morning alertness deficits that persisted hours into the following day (Chang, Aeschbach, Duffy, & Czeisler, 2015).